Trees on Council land

 Council trees requiring pruning on powerlines

-Pruning of a Council tree growing close to or touching powerlines (street pole to street pole) is undertaken by Ausgrid.
+Pruning of a Council tree growing close to or touching powerlines (between street pole to street pole) is undertaken by Ausgrid.
 Contact Ausgrid 13 13 65 or lodge an online request for Tree Trimming with Ausgrid.

 Pruning for clearance of the electrical supply line to the dwelling (property boundary to point of attachment of the house) is the resident's responsibility.
 Contact Ausgrid to facilitate this work.

 Tree pruning for clearance of telecommunications lines (street pole to pole) is done by Council.
-To request an inspection of a tree, please email your concerns with photos and your contact phone number to firstname.lastname@example.org The inspecting Officer will contact you to advise the outcome of the inspection.
+To request an inspection of a tree, please email your concerns with photos and your contact postal address to firstname.lastname@example.org The inspecting Officer will contact you to advise the outcome of the inspection.

 Council tree pruning for clearance of street lighting is undertaken by Ausgrid.
 Contact Ausgrid 13 13 65 or lodge an online request for Tree Trimming with Ausgrid.